bitflut/frrri/docs/lyxs-angular/usage/routing-instructions.md

     {
         path: '',
         data: instructions({
-            'entities': clear(), // Clear all entities when entering the route 'entities.posts': getMany() // Then get posts
+            'entities': reset(), // Reset all entities when entering the route 'entities.posts': getMany() // Then get posts
         })
     },